Baronah/Nicho5_Releases/README.md

   <li>You fight them.</li>
 </ol>

-Other stuff, you will know as you play.
+Other stuff, you will gradually figure out as you play.

 # Screenshots